Leah1977/familyfavs/TESTING.md

 * recipe profile page
 * main page

-On the main page - I decided not to open the recipes in a separate page, but to include them on the home page.
+I decided not to open the recipes on a separate page on the main page but to include them on the home page.
 I thought this would look better visually.

 ![Home Page](static/images/testing_images/homepage.png)

-This then changed the layout of the nav bar slightly by removing the recipes link.
+This then changed the layout of the navbar slightly by removing the recipes link.

 ![NavBar](static/images/testing_images/navbar.png)

 * Registration

-I changed the layout of this slightly
+I changed the layout of this slightly.

-Instead of separate First Names and Second Names, I chose to let the user create a user name.
+Instead of separating First Names and Second Names, I let the user create a user name.

 ![Username](static/images/testing_images/username.png)

 I also omitted the email as it was not required to register.

-* Create Recipe
+* Create recipe

 For the create recipe section.

-I kept this layout similar, but omitte a difficulty level
+I kept this layout similar but omitted a difficulty level.

-I would like to add this as a further feature at a later stage.
+I want to add this as an additional feature at a later stage.

 ## Lighthouse